 The history of architecture is about as long as the history of humanity itself, and probably just as complex.
 The exact origin of architecture could be said to date to the Neolithic period, around 10 000 BC, or simply when people stopped living in caves and started handling the way they want their houses to look and feel like.
-The architecture that we’re used to talk about today is commonly assessed through visual terms and subject to ocular perception, but this urge to design an architectural artefact was obviously fueled by much more than the mere need for aesthetic appeal.
+The architecture that we’re talking about today is commonly assessed through visual terms and subject to ocular perception, but this urge to design an architectural artefact was fueled by much more than the mere need for aesthetic appeal.
 Architecture has proven to be many things – comfy, elegant, modern, brutal, indexical, vernacular – and yet, one of its most interesting aspects is its capacity to reflect the spirit of time, in a way that might be even more substantial than how we see it happen with art.
-Its parallelism to human history is justified by its strong material presence that serves as the best physical evidence of societal change.
-Just looking at the buildings made in different places at a different moment in time would help us understand our past without using any words.
+The parallelism of history od architecture to human history is justified by its strong material presence that serves as the best physical evidence of societal change.
+Just looking at the buildings made in different places at a different moment in time would help us understand the evolution of architecture and our past without using any words.
 Human actions were embodied in architecture, and further clarified through the persistent endeavor to protect some of the built heritage, and to decide to let the rest of it fade and decay.

 After the Romans had conquered the Greek territories, they virtually took over and strongly influenced most of the Western architecture over the next centuries.
 While greatly inspired (in lack of a better word) by Greek architecture, the Romans introduced quite a few immense innovations themselves – the arch, an eminent architectural element that you wouldn’t believe was not used before the Romans mastered it (the Etruscans came up with the concept though), and concrete, although it was a bit different from the material we use extensively today.
 The rest is, literally, history – it was finally possible to build the dome, an early example of which we can see as part of the Pantheon, and to work with different types of arcades, helping the Romans make their aqueducts and triumphal gates.